Ehlinger and Texas rally to 49-24 win over Texas Tech

 Ehlinger finished with 348 yards passing and ran for 83 yards on 10 carries.
 Roschon Johnson added 105 yards rushing and three touchdowns.

-Texas (7-5, 5-4 Big 12) started the season ranked in the Top 10 after last season’s Sugar Bowl victory, but stumbled badly over the second half of coach Tom Herman’s third season.
-A loss Friday would have meant Texas had to win its bowl game to have a winning season.
+Texas (7-5, 5-4 Big 12) started the season ranked in the Top 10 after last season’s Sugar Bowl victory and figured among the favorites for the Big 12 title.
+But the Longhorns stumbled badly over the second half of Herman’s third season and a loss Friday would have meant Texas had to win its bowl game to have a winning season.

-Texas avoided that kind of pressure thanks to Ehlinger and the Longhorns offense playing their best football since early October.
+Texas avoided that kind of December pressure thanks to the Longhorns offense playing its best football since early October.

+Herman said Friday’s win sent a message that the program is “going to be okay,” even as he evaluates whether to make staff changes in the offseason.

+“Things are still headed in the right direction,” Herman said.
+“The kids are fighting.”

+Ehlinger, who raised expectations for the program when he declared “We’re back!” after last season’s Sugar Bowl win, said the program is in a good spot despite its slip backward.

+“If you had told Texas fans three years ago that we would have seven wins and a headed to a bowl game and had a chance to win eight, I think people would be pretty happy,” Ehlinger said.
+“Overall, we did a great job.”

 Texas Tech (4-8, 2-7) jumped out early with two quick touchdown drives as quarterback Jett Duffey was carving up the Longhorns defense.
 But the Red Raiders also had three drives end on downs deep in Texas territory as Texas Tech’s first-year coach Matt Wells chased an upset win to end the season.
+Duffey passed for 398 yards.

 THE TAKEAWAY

 Texas Tech: The Red Raiders were already suspect on defense and badly missed linebacker Jordyn Brooks, their leading tackler.
-Brooks is a finalist for Butkus Award given to the nation’s best linebacker and he was a pregame scratch from the lineup.
+Brooks is a finalist for Butkus Award given to the nation’s best linebacker and he was a pregame scratch from the lineup because of a shoulder injury.
 His absence was most notable every time Ehlinger took off running up the middle of the field.

 Texas: After a four-game slump, the Longhorns played the kind of offense that was on display at the beginning of the season when they started 5-2.
 Ehlinger passed for more than 300 yards for the fourth time this season and Duvernay topped 100 yards receiving for the sixth time.